 The Mediator Between The Head And The Hands Must Be The Heart

-I’ve been spending a lot of time with “Metropolis” lately - both with the 1927 film as well as the 1925 novel edition in its original German version (brushing off my 6 years of German studies in school!) and its English version.
+I’ve been spending a lot of time with “Metropolis” lately - both with the 1927 film as well as the 1925 novel edition in its original German version and its English version.
 There is an epigraph at the beginning of the book from the author, Thea von Harbou, which says a lot about the nature of the film.
 I was surprised to find that the original German epigraph wasn’t translated for the English novel in quite the way I would have expected.
 In German, it reads:

 Dieses Buch ist kein Gegenwartsbild.
 Dieses Buch ist kein Zukunftsbild.
 Dieses Buch spielt nirgendwo.
 Dieses Buch dient keiner Tendenz, keiner Klasse, keiner Partei.
 Dieses Buch ist ein Geschehen, das sich um eine Erkenntnis rankt: Mittler zwischen Hirn und Händen muß das Herz sein.